 She lived in London from 2008 to 2017, developing a concert career where her facet as an arranger and composer was an essential element.
 This is the case of projects such as MCQ Iberian Colors, an original ensemble with whom she recorded two albums: Iberian Colors (2015, Convivium Record International), y Danzas, Canciones y Nanas (2018, JSM Records).
 Other relevant London projecs were the theatrical production Don Quixote de la Mancha (Little Soldier Productions), the musical The Last Five Years (Barbican Centre, 2010), and the classical duets with flutist Lucy Driver (Premi Pro-Musicis 2013) and soprano Laura Ruhí-Vidal.

-In 2017 she returned to Barcelona, where she combines her career as an instrumentalist (projects such as Naisa Duo, Libere ensemble or the duo with pianist Carles Marigó) with her increasing activity as a composer.
+In 2017 she returned to Barcelona, where she combines her career as an instrumentalist (projects such as Naisa Duo, Libere ensemble or the duo with pianist Carles Marigó, with whom she has released her latest album, Keep My Cows) with her increasing activity as a composer.
 In 2020 she was awarded the Second Prize in the I Llobet Composition Competition for guitar, and the Second Prize in the Maria de Pablos III International Composition Competition (Don Juan de Borbón Foundation).
 Last February she premiered his work for string quartet “Nóos”, commissioned by the FIAS 2021 festival (Madrid), and performed by the Bauhaus Quartet.
-She was recently selected by the SGAE Foundation for the 2020 premiere incentives and selected finalist for the Maria de Pablos IV International Composition Contest.
+She was recently selected by the SGAE Foundation for the 2020 premiere incentives and awarded with the first prize at for the Maria de Pablos IV International Composition Contest.
+Her latest commission is the arrangement for guitar duo of the works by E. Escudé-Cofiner.

 Maria completed her studies in Classical Performance at the Escola Superior de Música de Catalunya in Barcelona.
 Graduating with a distinction in her Master Studies at the Guildhall School of Music and Drama, she was awarded the prestigious Guildhall Artist Fellowship from 2010-12.
 Her main artistic influences are Emilio Molina, Feliu Gasull, David Dolan, Christian Burgess and Ramon Humet.